lps-dot-dev/by-the-pixel-fullstack-challenge/README.md

 Right now, the update weather endpoint just dispatches an update weather event.
 I think it would be a good idea to maybe serve the cached version of the weather (if available).

-However, I am unsure if this will scale well.
+~~However, I am unsure if this will scale well.
 Lets say, in the future, we are working with 1k or 10k weather records.
-Parsing them into JSON could perhaps take longer than `500ms`, so this may not be plausible.
+Parsing them into JSON could perhaps take longer than `500ms`, so this may not be plausible.~~
+This is no longer the case, since the listener for the update weather event will trigger individual user weather updates.
+I am now broadcasting each individual user weather update.
+I probably shouldn't keep all the user weather in memory for the same scaling issue.

 Lastly, I am taking responses from the API as absolute truths.
 While I am handling response errors gracefully, I am expecting successful responses to have a certain shape/structure.